 Also the big danger with such an approach is that for some inexplicable reason you can come unstuck on D-Day!
 I have learnt this the hard way since it has happened to me once during an engineering exam on my favourite subject.
-I believe it happened because I enjoyed the prep so much I went overboard with it.
+I believe it happened because I was so intense about the prep so much I went overboard with it.

 I wanted this first post to be primarily about the approach and mindset that you should build for your next attempt.
 Without the right approach and mindset most efforts are misdirected.

 In the next post, I will deal with the specifics about what content to use to practice for each of the areas and how to plan your prep for the retake.